haim-n/UpdateAWSSecurityGroup/README.md

 # Update AWS Security Group
+Are you connecting to your EC2 machines from your home IP, and need to update the security groups each time your public IP changes?
+If so, this script is for you.

-Update the source IP of an existing "allow all traffic" Security Group inbound rule based on a Security Group ID and a rule description.
+The script updates the source IP of an existing "allow all traffic" Security Group inbound rule based on a Security Group ID and a rule description.
 Useful for cases where you want to automatically update a security group rule to allow access from your dynamic source IP (and to remove the previous rule).

 Steps and PreReqs: